 As members of the College community, students have an obligation to know and obey the College Academic Honesty Policy.
 Through its policies and regulation statements, the College has made an effort to outline the academic honesty standards it holds.
 In general, the College expects that the common sense of a mature and responsible individual will determine if the behavior is one that should be avoided.
 Accordingly, the following list is intended to serve as examples of behaviors that are considered unacceptable to students enrolled at Keene State College.
 This list is intended, therefore, to be illustrative and not exhaustive.

-- Failure to cite and/or reference other people’s ideas and work,
+- Failing to cite and/or reference ideas and work other than your own,

 - Performing with dishonesty during examinations, including collusion, collaboration and/or the use of unauthorized resources